-One of the strategies is for Weston to partner with a developer and enter into a "friendly" 40B process.
+One of the strategies outlined in the Housing Production Plan is for Weston to partner with a developer and enter into a "friendly" 40B process.
 By partnering with a developer, Weston can avoid assuming the full cost of developing on its own.
 This route has proven successful for Weston in the past with partnership developments at Winter Gardens, Dickson Meadow, 809-811 Boston Post Road, 680 South Avenue, and Highland Meadows.

-Learn more about what the MGL 40B entails and what Weston is doing to meet its requirements by following the links below:
+To learn more about what the MGL 40B entails and what Weston is doing to meet its requirements, as well as current development proposals in town (both supported and not supported), please follow the links below:

 A quick primer about the state's affordable housing law and how it affects WestonLink to page